 The biggest challenge on Lucy was the incredible range of work we had over a relatively small number of shots, 220 to be exact.
 A fully CG prehistoric human, cells dividing, the creation of the earth, time-lapse shots of New York City over hundreds of years, inside the body shots, animal eyes, black tendrils, abstract big bang imagery, and that’s not all of it.
-One artist described it like working on 10-15 completely different TV commercials all at the same time.
-In most typical productions you solve your design issues in the first third of production, the second third is mastering the process and starting to run shots and last third is pure shot production.
+One artist described it as working on 10-15 completely different TV commercials all at the same time.
+In most typical productions you solve your design issues in the first third of production, the second third is mastering the process and starting to run shots and the last third is pure shot production.
 On this show our design process was continuous.
 We were constantly building custom workflows as the designs evolved making it a rewarding aspect of the show.

 Luc Besson was a dream director to collaborate with.
 The visual effects team explored ideas together and every artist working on the show had the chance to design and experiment to achieve the desired effect.
 Luc came to ILM to engage with the artists and wanted our input and ideas.
 It was a wonderful opportunity for ILM and it made working on the film very special.
-He brought his ideas and communicated his desire for us to continue to push the look of the effects in the same direction or use it as a jumping off point and develop something completely different.
+He brought his ideas and communicated his desire for us to continue to push the look of the effects in the same direction or use it as a jumping-off point and develop something completely different.